norman-pkgs/git-utils/README.md

 ### git-loglive

-`git loglive` displays the `git log` but refreshes it every 20 seconds (default, argument 1 is the seconds).
+`git loglive` displays the `git log` but refreshes it every 5 seconds.

 ### git-name